HappybearGaming/QuickHeal/README.md

 ## Installation
 - Download QuickHeal from this repository into your Interface folder and remove the "-turtle-wow-main" in the folder name
+- Warrning : Nampower is randomly breaking Quickheal.
+Don't use it, you will be fast enough.

 ## Usage